qgis/QGIS-Documentation/docs/user_manual/introduction/browser.rst

 .. figure:: img/browser_panel.png
    :align: center

+   The Browser panel

-The browser panel is organised as an expandable hierarchy with some fixed top-level entries that organise the resources handled by the browser.
+The browser panel (:numref:`figure_browser_panel`) is organised as an expandable hierarchy with some fixed top-level entries that organise the resources handled by the browser.
 Node entries are expanded by clicking on |browserExpand| to the left of the entry name.
 A branch is collapsed by clicking on |browserCollapse|.